 cannot move fast enough.
 They wish to go home.”

 The clever parallelism of the bloody meat eaten by animals and the cherry snow cone staining the teeth of humans who domesticate them illuminates the mistreatment inherent in the industry.
-Hutchinson battles a variety of controversial topics in addition to imprisoning wildlife, but “Bloodsicles” is a terrific example of how he intersects the wide array of themes explored in “Moonshine Narratives.”
+Hutchison battles a variety of controversial topics in addition to imprisoning wildlife, but “Bloodsicles” is a terrific example of how he intersects the wide array of themes explored in “Moonshine Narratives.”

 “Moonshine Narratives” presents readers with a trajectory of male behavior as they grow older, all while connecting it to other substantial themes.
-However, Hutchinson also brings nostalgia and joy to the forefront of his collection with endearing observations of life and gorgeous portrayals of nature.
+However, Hutchison also brings nostalgia and joy to the forefront of his collection with endearing observations of life and gorgeous portrayals of nature.